Guidance in Response to Questions About Federal Immigration Enforcement

 b.
 For JHACH: 727-767-8959 (during business hours) or 727-804-1978 (urgent after hours).

 c.
-For JHU: Office of Public Safety at 410-516-7777. - If a federal law enforcement officer seeks to enter non-public areas, calmly request that the officer wait while you contact the appropriate office as indicated above.
+For Public Safety on all campuses: Dial 667-208-1200. - If a federal law enforcement officer seeks to enter non-public areas, calmly request that the officer wait while you contact the appropriate office as indicated above.
 If asked, inform the officer(s) that you do not have authority to consent to entry or searches, and do not accept service of any legal document without contacting the number above.

 - If a federal law enforcement officer takes action, with or without awaiting guidance from Johns Hopkins legal and/or public safety personnel, it is important that you do not intervene, as obstructing or otherwise interfering with certain government activity can be a crime.